 CityMusic Cleveland Chamber Orchestra

-Naxos has just released Margaret Brouwer's newest chamber CD, "Shattered."
-It is now available for purchase on Amazon.
+Listen to Margaret Brouwer's newest chamber CD, "Shattered," released by Naxos in 2014.
+It is available for purchase on Amazon.

 "Musically, the contemporary instrumental works on this release tend toward an effective fusion of traditional and extended techniques.
 Unlike many such attempts, the music heard here blends the two without the extended materials becoming gimmicky or distracting.
 In fact, the nuanced and appropriate inclusion of these elements enhances the music, achieving in an arena where musical success is often elusive."
 Read the full review on Second Inversion